IAMtheIAM/angular-webpack-nodejs-starter/README.md

 **Important points of consideration**

 * The project repo includes a `.idea` folder.
-This is for developing in IntelliJ IDEA 2016, which is excellent in my opinion for developing front end code.
-The project takes advantage of the `dotnet` command-line SDK which allows you to compile .NET code outside of Visual Studio 2015.
+This is for developing in IntelliJ IDEA 2017, which is excellent in my opinion for developing front end code.

-* For IntelliJ IDEA 2016 users, there are many useful run configurations, including debugging the Webpack build, debugging the Angular 2 application, and compound run configurations which upon executing, will execute the above scripts in order for you, so you don't have to remember the order and run multiple commands each time.
+* For IntelliJ IDEA 2017 users, there are many useful run configurations, including debugging the Webpack build, debugging the Angular application, and compound run configurations which upon executing, will execute the above scripts in order for you, so you don't have to remember the order and run multiple commands each time.

-* Of course, the app also works fine in Visual Studio 2015.
-However, the run configurations are not up to date, since I use IntelliJ for my main IDE.
-I will update them soon.
-You'll need to install `Task Runner Explorer` to execute the commands from within VS2015, otherwise you'll have to use a Terminal / Command Prompt.
-There is more information on how to use this starter with Visual Studio in [the getting started tips document.](./tools/docs/Tips.md)
+* Of course, the app also works fine in Visual Studio 2015/2017.
+However, the run configurations are limited, since I use IntelliJ for my main IDE.
+You'll need to install `Task Runner Explorer` to execute the commands from within VS2015/2017, otherwise you'll have to use a Terminal / Command Prompt.

 * If you ever need to clean your project folder of any generated files, execute the "clean" task.
-This will remove everything within *"node_modules", "bower_components", "cache", "wwwroot" and "coverage"*.
+This will remove everything within *"node_modules", "compiled", "backend-nodejs/node_modules", and "backend-nodejs/wwwroot"*.

 * Alternatively you can execute "clean:install" which will perform the task `clean` followed by the task `install:all` which will redownload and reinstall all dependencies for you.

-## Tips on getting started

-Please view the [tips on getting started document](./tools/docs/Tips.md) to read some more information on getting started with this starterkit.

 # Features of this Project